 Overnight at the hotel in Thimphu

-After breakfast visit the following:
+After breakfast, visit the following:

-Centenary farmers market (open from the –sun only): most of the Thimphu’s population and many valley dwellers converge on the busting weekend market, held by the side of Wangchu River.
+Centenary farmers market (open from the –sun only): most of Thimphu’s population and many valley dwellers converge on the bustling weekend market, held by the side of Wangchu River.
 A wide range of foodstuffs and local arts and crafts are sold at the market, which runs from Friday afternoon till Sunday evening.
 A visit to the market provides great photo opportunities as well as the chance to mingle with local people and perhaps buy souvenirs.